 If you can afford to buy your solar panels outright, you'll be in a better financial position and will get a better return on your investment.
 However, it costs several thousand dollars to buy solar panels; therefore not every consumer can easily afford to make such a green upgrade without a loan.
 The good news is that there are many loan programs available that can finance as much as 100% of the costs.
 Many solar companies who sell equipment are able to facilitate your tax credit up front, and the rest of the costs can then be financed.
 FHA Title 1 loan programs also allow up to $25k for solar financing with 0% down payments.

 Traditionally, the monetary value of solar panels has not been recognized by lenders, so it can be difficult or expensive for homeowners to obtain a loan for such green improvements.
 However, appraisers and lenders are starting to recognize some value for solar and the barriers are being removed.

 That's where Green Energy Money comes in; we help lenders and appraisers quantify the value of energy efficiency improvements.
 For example, if you want to generate your own power via solar panels, a green lender may give you a loan so you can buy the solar panels outright.

 Or, suppose you already have solar panels your home; in that case, a green appraisal can ensure that your property is appraised at a fair market value that reflects the value of those solar panels.
 In this way, Green Energy Money helps homeowners find the financing they need to not just install but to own solar panels.

 See the chart below for an overview of the pros and cons of financing vs. leasing vs. owning solar panels:

 Do you want more information about Solar Panels or need to find out if you qualify for financing?
 We can help.
-See our High Performance Financing information and Contact Teresa Lopez today.
+Contact Teresa Lopez today.